appsody/website/content/docs/using-appsody/building-and-deploying.md

 You can use the `--knative` flag with the `appsody deploy` command to have your application deployed as a Knative service on your target Kubernetes cluster.

-> that, if the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will always default to deploying your app as a Knative serving service.
+> Note that, if the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will always default to deploying your app as a Knative serving service.
 The `--knative` flag, in that case, is unnecessary, but  is tolerated by the Appsody CLI.

 One way to determine whether your stack supports the operator is by inspecting the `app-deploy.yaml` file that is generated.
 If the `kind` element has a value of `AppsodyApplication`, that means that the stack supports the Appsody operator.